The big 4 emotions of the change curve

 - Fear is followed by anger.
 This can be an overt expression of frustration or pushback, it can also be quiet and unexpressed.
 People have different relationships with anger and what they perceive to be an appropriate expression of this emotion.
 That's especially true in the workplace and as a result of specific cultural influences.

 - In the lowest part of the curve is sadness.
-In a work setting this doesn't typically involve tears, but it may look like low energy/engagement, a lack of optimism about the future and a holding onto current practices as a way of managing the grief.
+In a work setting, this doesn't typically involve tears, but it may look like low energy/engagement, a lack of optimism about the future, and holding onto current practices as a way of managing the grief.
 This part of the curve is the most important to anticipate and provide outlets for letting go to move forward.
-It is also the place where change management actions can greatly impact the amount of time and the depth of the curve.
+It is also the place where change activities can greatly impact the amount of time and the depth of the curve.

 This emotional pattern is consistent.
 There are several other things I've observed over the years:

 - It's possible to influence the speed and depth of the change curve through specific actions (communications, training, leadership reinforcement, stakeholder involvement).
-That's what a good change manager does in an iterative fashion.
+That's what a good change advisor does iteratively.

 - The better one is at recognizing one's emotions AND accepting them, the easier the change curve can get.
-There are also self-management techniques to support emotional processing.
+Self-management techniques support emotional processing--examples include breathwork, mindfulness, reframing, and other nervous system supports.

 - It's possible to 'slip backward' on the curve.
 It's not linear.

 - Change happens at a macro level and also smaller micro changes happen within that area.
 For example, a transition from a dependent child to an independent adult has a series of smaller changes within it.
-One can be at an earlier phase (fearful of the overall macro change) and further along on a micro change (glad to be living in my apartment!)
+One can be at an earlier phase (fearful of the overall macro change of taking responsibility for my life) and further along on a micro change (glad to be living independently in my apartment).

 - Effective change leaders recognize and influence the emotions of others.
-They do this through the words and actions they take with those individuals.
+They do this through a systematic influencing approach of groups and key individuals.

 - People with greater self-awareness recognize emotions in themselves more quickly.

-Once you know the pattern, you can bring greater awareness and influence to accelerate the transition to future state.
+Once you know the pattern, you can bring greater awareness to accelerate the transition for yourself and others.
+This is where emotional intelligence becomes change influencing that helps organizations achieve business outcomes faster.